make-drop/YSMF/README.md

 `SparseMatrix<T, C> matrix_name(D);`

-Construct a matrix with objects of type T from a matrix of objects of type Q:
+Construct a matrix of objects of type T from a matrix of objects of type Q:

 `SparseMatrix<T, C> matrix_name_T(matrix_name_Q);`